tadash10/Phishing-Detector/README.md

 # Phishing-Detector

 This Flask application calculates the suspicion score of a given URL based on various criteria including URL structure analysis, content analysis, SSL/TLS certificate analysis, and domain reputation checking.
-It helps identify potentially suspicious URLs that may pose security risks such as phishing attacks.
+It helps identify potentially suspicious URLs that may pose security risks such as phishing attacks. automatic bot coming soon
 Installation